z3i/gutenberg/README.md

 }
 ```

 This one sets your repo to `"sword"` and user to `"somu"`.
-These variables are very
+These variables are magic in Gutenberg.
+After they are set,
-important in Gutenberg.
-They’re magic.
-After setting them, you can easily generate a header,
-for example, using built-in `{{head}}` variable.
-This is what you’d get:
+you can easily generate a header, for example, using built-in `{{head}}` variable.
+This is what you’ll get:

     Sword
     =====